flarebyte/storm-frigate/DECISIONS.md

 Notes:

-Integration source (private) produces a deploymen-candidate package with:
+Integration source (private) produces a deployment-candidate package with:

-- source code
+- source code: monorepo
-- distribution
+- resource code: monorepo: ex: script that produce cloudformation based on configuration.
+- distribution code: monorepo: ex: lamba A code, step function B, static files C
-- metadata: (unit test cov, version, ...)
+- metadata and reports: (unit test cov, version, ...)
-- config key values or config id: kv better because versioned and cannot be lost
+- runbook and dashboard generation script

 Copy this deployment package to temp S3 bucket (7 days retention, write once at key)

-CodeBuild run on deployment-candidate package, verifies it, and add extra metadata and stats (scc, ...)
+CodeBuild run on deployment candidate package, verifies it, and add extra metadata and stats (scc, security check, linting ...)
-Possibly hydrate cdk but do sync ?
-Possibly run some candidate scripts for hydrating stuff Add cloudformation to package and order of run.
 Ask for manual approval and sign package ?
-Possibly create a deployment script.
-Generate runbook and dashboard and add to package.
 Create an official deployment package on long term S3 storage (write once) but also:

-- add runbook, stats, metadata in an artifacts bucket (possibly db but may be overkill)
+- add runbook, stats, metadata in an artifacts bucket (possibly to db but may be overkill)

-Now that the deployment-package is ready, it can be deployed `sf deploy id`
+Now that the deployment-package is ready, it can be run with a configuration to create a deployment flavour.
-It should be possible to: `sf service list`
+`sf deployWith deploymentId configurationId` to get a service Id.

+Configuration should have key-value style tag that allows us to define something like: app:applicationName, version: 123, commitId:commitId, branch:main, flavour:featureA, audience:qa

 Lambda code and State Machine Definition in S3.